junhuawa/junhuawa.github.io/_posts/linux/2016-09-02-Linux-Use-Notes.md

         Hit Escape/Click outside of editable area leave the Text Edit mode.

+ What are the five radio-buttons in the Select menu for?

+They determine what happens when you drag-select objects.
+Normally (Replace), only the objects included in the drag area end up selected.
+By selecting other choices in the Select radio menu, you can change that behavior:

+Union
+    Both the drag-selected objects and the previously selected objects end up selected.
+Intersect
+    The only objects that end up selected are those that were already selected and were drag-selected.
+Remove
+    Those previously selected objects that are in the drag area become unselected.
+Invert
+    The objects in the drag area change selectedness: Unselected objects become selected, selected objects become unselected.
+The objects outside the drag area are not affected.

+These operations correspond to set operations between the previously selected objects and the drag-selected objects.

 ### Tool for file compare like beyond compare in windows

     meld